↑

 stack of colored sensory bins

 I’m all about staying organized and making things easily accessible for my kids!
 The Dollar Tree is the best place I’ve found for wide storage bins WITH lids.
 I buy a lot of the rectangle storage containers you see in this post as well as large square containers for water play.
-Above is our learning colors sensory bin collection!
-You can also store the contents of each themed sensory bin in a gallon size ziploc bag and just pour it inside of a storage container at the time you are playing.

 Watch this CRAZY loud Killdeer Plover Bird: